turbopape/postagga/README.md

 **postagga** is a suite of tools to assist you in generating efficient and self-contained natural language processors.
 You can use **postagga** to process annotated text samples into full fledged parsers capable of understanding "*free speech*" input as structured data.
-Ah and you'll be able to do this easily.
+Ah - and you'll be able to do this easily.
 You're welcome.

 # Getting postagga

-you can refer **postagga** as a lib in your clojure project.
+You can refer **postagga** as a lib in your Clojure project.
 Grab it from clojars - in your dependencies in **project.clj**, just add:

 [![Clojars Project](https://img.shields.io/clojars/v/postagga.svg)](https://clojars.org/postagga)